iterate-ch/cyberduck/README.md

 * `cli/windows/target/release/*.(exe|msi)`
 * `cli/linux/target/release/*.(deb|rpm)`

+### macOS

+Active the sandboxing profile with `-Psandbox` to apply sandbox entitlements `com.apple.security.app-sandbox`.

 ### Windows

 You will run into warnings from `MSBuild`/`WiX` that are unrelated to how Cyberduck is built.
 You may safely ignore them.